Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Polyhydramnios is a condition that causes you to have too much amniotic fluid during pregnancy.
 You may need to be treated in the hospital for problems caused by polyhydramnios.
-You may also need to deliver your baby even if he is not full term.
+You may also need to deliver your baby even if he or she is not full term.
 If you are discharged before your baby is born, you will need to watch for serious signs and symptoms.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a thin tube that is placed in a vein.
 It is used to give fluids and medicines.